arunava-12/Git-Genius/README.md

 UPSTASH_REDIS_REST_TOKEN=your_upstash_redis_token
 UPSTASH_REDIS_REST_URL=your_upstash_redis_url
 ```

-> **Note:** The `GITHUB_TOKEN` is optional but recommended for higher API rate limits.
-You can get one from [GitHub Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens).
+> **Note:** `GITHUB_TOKEN` is optional but recommended for higher API rate limits.
+[Get one here.](https://github.com/settings/tokens)
 </details>

-5. Start the development server:
+5. **Start the development server:**
 ```bash
 npm run dev
 ```

-Now, you can access Gut-Genius at `http://localhost:3000`.
+Visit [http://localhost:3000](http://localhost:3000) to use Git-Genius.

 ## User flow

 ### Login
-1. Navigate to the homepage and click on "Login with Google"
+1. Go to the homepage and click "Login with Google"
-2. Complete the Google authentication flow
+2. Complete the Google authentication
-3. You'll be redirected to the dashboard upon successful login
+3. You'll be redirected to your dashboard

 ### Using the README Generator
-1. From the dashboard, select "README Generator"
+1. Select "README Generator" from the dashboard
-2. Enter your project details (name, description, tech stack)
+2. Enter your project details
-3. Customize the sections you want to include
+3. Customize sections as needed
 4. Click "Generate README"
-5. Preview the generated README and make any needed adjustments
+5. Preview and adjust as needed
-6. Download the README or copy to clipboard
+6. Download or copy your README

 ### Using the AI Chat
-1. Navigate to the "AI Chat" section
+1. Go to the "AI Chat" section
-2. Type your question about Git or GitHub
+2. Ask any Git or GitHub question
-3. Receive instant AI-powered assistance
+3. Get instant, AI-powered help

 ### Using Gitmoji
-1. Go to the "Gitmoji" section from the dashboard
+1. Open the "Gitmoji" section
-2. Browse through available emojis categorized by commit type
+2. Browse emojis by commit type
-3. Click on an emoji to copy the corresponding code
+3. Click to copy the emoji code
-4. Use in your commit messages for semantic versioning
+4. Use in your commit messages

 ### Using the Repository Visualizer
-1. Navigate to the "Repository Visualizer" section
+1. Go to "Repository Visualizer"
-2. Paste a GitHub repository URL or enter the owner/repo format
+2. Enter a GitHub repo URL or owner/repo
-3. Click "Visualize" to load the repository data
+3. Click "Visualize" to load data
-4. Explore the repository using three different views:
+4. Explore via:
-   - **Tree View**: Text-based file/folder structure
+   - **Tree View**: File/folder structure
-   - **3D Graph**: Interactive 3D visualization of the repository structure
+   - **3D Graph**: Interactive visualization
-   - **Statistics**: Detailed repository statistics and file type analysis
+   - **Statistics**: Repo stats and file analysis

 ## Use Cases 📋

 ### For Open Source Contributors
-Use Gut-Genius to quickly generate professional READMEs for your open source projects, making them more accessible to potential contributors.
+Use Git-Genius to quickly generate professional READMEs for your open source projects, making them more accessible to potential contributors.

 ### For Team Leads
 Maintain consistency across your team's repositories by using standardized README templates and commit message practices with Gitmoji.